zahra14mkh/Poverty-Analysis-in-Brazil/README.md

-# Poverty Analysis in Brazil
+# Discrete data analysis of poverty in Brazil

 ## Overview
 This R script analyzes the relationship between various socio-economic factors and poverty in Brazil using contingency tables, logistic regression models, and statistical tests.
 The dataset, `poverty_brazil.xlsx`, contains variables such as gender, age, education, work status, and ethnicity, which are used to examine the likelihood of poverty.